kaosnyrb/Undaunted/README.md

 ## How to play

 1. Visit the Undaunted Camp northwest of Windhelm.
-2. Use the Pillar to start a bounty.
+2. Use the Pillar to get the Start Undaunted Bounty.
+3. Anywhere you want use the Start Undaunted Bounty power
-3. A Quest will start called Undaunted.
+4. A Quest will start called Undaunted.
-3. Somewhere in the Skyrim Overworld a quest marker will appear pointing to where the bounty starts
+5. Somewhere nearby a quest marker will appear pointing to where the bounty starts
-4. Go to the marker, once you are in range the event will begin.
-(It doesn't matter who gets the killing blow on enemies, just that they die.)
+6. Go to the marker, once you are in range the event will begin.
-5. Return to the Undaunted camp to claim your reward from the reward plinth
-6. Pickup another bounty and return to step 3.
+7. Complete the event and another event will appear nearby.
+8. Complete 3 events to be rewarded an Undaunted Key.
+9. Start another event chain or return to the Undaunted Camp and trade your Keys for scaled weapons and armour from any loaded mod.

 ## Spawning Groups

 * Simple Oblivion Gate
-* 5 different groups of bandits
+* 8 different bandit encounters
-* 2 vampire encounters
+* 3 vampire encounters
-* 4 Draugr encounters
+* 6 Draugr encounters
 * 3 Falmer encounters
 * 1 Forsworn encounter
-* 4 Undead encounters
+* 3 Undead encounters

 ## How it works